-More than 25 trips and outdoor adventures are offered to boys in grades 3 through 5, through which they develop outdoor skills, build confidence and independence in the world around them, and gain a greater appreciation of the intrinsic value of nature.
+More than 25 trips and outdoor adventures are offered to boys in the Lower School, through which they develop outdoor skills, build confidence and independence in the world around them, and gain a greater appreciation of the intrinsic value of nature.
 Trips are focused in four areas: Developing Outdoor Skills, Exploring the Wissahickon Watershed, Broadening Horizons: Curriculum-Based Destination Trips, and Parent/Child Bonding: Building New Skills Together.

 One of the most basic goals of the SCH Academy Outdoor Program is to introduce students to a place where they can leave the world of smartphones, iPads, and Wii’s behind and engage in a different kind of experience that focuses on the real world and people around them in a setting that nurtures open minds, eyes, and ears—the great outdoors.
 The Outdoor Program is designed to give students a chance to learn and grow outside the classroom.
 Through visits to historic and natural settings related to their studies, they deepen and extend their understanding of what they’ve learned in the classroom, while developing basic outdoor skills they can carry with them for years to come.